Palmer penguins and discrete predictors

 Level 3

-• As you can see, the model assumes the same sigma for all species. what if you relax this?
+• The model assumes the same sigma for all species. what if you relax this?

 Optional!